garrandall/popular-music-data/tracks/me-and-those-dreamin--eyes-of-mine-d-angelo.md

 And you being with me

-Ooh wee baby you've redefined my vision of love it seems Your love be the cherry in my chocolate covered dreams So it seems my oh my
+Oh wee baby you've redefined my vision of love it seems Your love be the cherry in my chocolate covered dreams So it seems my oh my
 Me and those dreamin eyes of mine